 Basal cell carcinoma is the most common form of skin cancer.
-At Absolute Dermatology & Skin Cancer Center in Glen Allen, Virginia, William Gillen, MD, and Patricia O’Connor, MD, offer treatment for this type of cancer that usually appears as a bump or pinkish patch of skin.
+At Absolute Dermatology & Skin Cancer Center in Glen Allen and Chesterfield, Virginia, William Gillen, MD, and Patricia O’Connor, MD, offer treatment for this type of cancer that usually appears as a bump or pinkish patch of skin.
 If you suspect you have basal cell carcinoma or any form of skin cancer, contact the office right away to set up an appointment.
-Call the Richmond-area office to speak with a team member or send us a message to book an appointment on our contact page.
+Call either Richmond-area office to speak with a team member or send us a message to book an appointment on our contact page.

 Basal cell carcinoma is the most common type of skin cancer that usually appears in places exposed to the sun, such as your head, neck, arms, and chest.
 Some cases of basal cell carcinoma appear on the abdomen or legs.
 If not treated early, basal cell carcinoma can invade and destroy the surrounding tissues causing ulceration, pain, or itching in the tissue surrounding the original lesion.
 This can be especially dangerous on the face with lesions in close proximity to the eyes, mouth or ears.